Water System Rehabilitation

-Well Aware has delivered clean water to more than 100,000 people in the past five years.
+Well Aware has delivered clean water to more than 200,000 people in the past eight years.
 We combine community involvement, strategic non-governmental organization partnerships, technical expertise, and impact measurement to create sustainable solutions that drive economic development and nurture self-sufficient communities.
-Well Aware is also the most efficient water charity from a financial standpoint, with the ability to provide water to one individual for 30 years for only $10.
+Well Aware is also the most efficient water charity from a financial standpoint, with the ability to provide water to one individual for decades for only $10.

 We pay close attention to what our communities tell us, to what is working and what has not.
 Since we are involved with the project process from beginning to end— from research, to funding, organizing, planning, implementation, and follow up—we are in the best position to execute realistic solutions and evaluate true results.

-In 2014, Well Aware launched a multi-project initiative to identify and prepare 10 broken water systems that are great candidates for rehabilitation, applying Well Aware’s sustainability model to see the community through to prosperity.
+We first identify broken water systems that are great candidates for rehabilitation, applying Well Aware’s sustainability model to see the community through to prosperity.

-We recycled abandoned equipment and parts, restored otherwise functional water wells and community infrastructure, and revitalize communities devastated from loss of water.
+We recycle abandoned equipment and parts, restore otherwise functional water wells and community infrastructure, and revitalize communities devastated from loss of water.
 We created accountability in our industry by calling attention to the prevalence of broken water wells in Africa.